Enkhdavaa/TheCubsCafeRating/readme.md

 Start two terminals and run the following commands:

+- To build the project: deno task build

-- To start back-end: deno task serve
+- To start back-end & front-end: deno task serve

 - To start front-end: deno task dev